linthtml/linthtml/README.md

 Current list of rules and deprecations can be found in [docs/rules.md](docs/rules.md).

-Rules can be configured using e a JavaScript, JSON or YAML file.
-This can be in the form of an .linthtml.* file or an , `linthtmlConfig` field in a `package.json` file, both of which LintHTML will look for and read automatically, or you can specify a configuration file on the command line using the `--config` option.
+Rules can be configured using a JavaScript, JSON or YAML file.
+This can be in the form of an `.linthtmlrc.*` file or an , `linthtmlConfig` field in a `package.json` file, both of which LintHTML will look for and read automatically, or you can specify a configuration file on the command line using the `--config` option.

 ### Inline Configuration